evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 ---

 ## Minting Instructions
-To mint a new asset issued via Perpetual Distribution:
+To inscribe a new asset issued via Perpetual Distribution:

 1. **Check the authorized block winner**
    - At **block height +4** (confirmation buffer), the lottery winner for an eligible Bitcoin block becomes available.